Dhairyakhania/DhairyaKhania/README.md

-##👋 Hi there!
-I'm a passionate and aspiring Machine Learning enthusiast currently pursuing my M.Tech. in Artificial Intelligence.
+Hi there!
+I'm Dhairya Khania a passionate and aspiring Machine Learning enthusiast currently pursuing my M.Tech. in Artificial Intelligence.

 🚀 My journey in ML is driven by a strong interest in data analysis, predictive modeling, and artificial intelligence.
 I'm continuously learning and exploring the exciting world of algorithms, deep learning, and data science.

 🌱 I’m currently learning deep learning,computer vision and LLMs.

-🔭 I’m currently working on cafeteria managemnet using object detection.
+🔭 I’m currently working on Cafeteria Managemnet using Video Analytics.

 💻 I'm always excited to collaborate on open-source projects, contribute to research, and apply my knowledge to solve real-world problems!